-Poulenc wrote in the dedication of Dialogues des Carmélites that many great past opera composers had influenced the opera, including Monteverdi, Mussorgsky, Verdi and Debussy.
+Poulenc wrote in the dedication of Dialogues des Carmélites that many great past opera composers had influenced the opera, including Monteverdi, Musorgsky, Verdi and Debussy.
 He modelled all-five principal characters on past operatic heroines, including Thaïs (Blanche), Zerlina (Constance) and Desdemona (Madame Lidoine).
 Poulenc’s devout religious faith is shown in the beautifully simple music of the Carmelites’ prayers, including the devastating ‘Salve regina’, sung by the nuns as they are martyred.

 The Carmelites at Covent Garden